michalCapo/libro/README.md

 The Go binary launches Electron as a child process, passing the server port via `LIBRO_PORT`.
 When running from the repo, if Electron is not installed locally, Libro runs `npm install` automatically.
 Release builds embed the Electron app files and a platform-specific Electron runtime, extract them on first launch, and start the desktop UI without any extra files next to the binary.
 If no desktop runtime is available, Libro falls back to opening the UI in the system browser instead of failing at startup.
 When the Electron window is closed, the Go process exits.

 Electron is configured with `webviewTag: true` for native web rendering.
 Keyboard shortcuts that would be consumed by webview guest pages are intercepted at the Electron main process level and forwarded to the host page.
+The top bar is integrated with Electron window controls, so dragging the bar moves the window and double-clicking it toggles maximize.

 ### Dependencies